activus-d/outreachy-blog-post-and-wagtail-drafts/create-and-manage-pages.md

 Creating an alias for an existing page is similar to creating a copy.
 Hover over a page in the Explorer page, click **More**, and then select **Copy**.
 Selecting **Copy** takes you to the copy page form.
 On the copy page form, choose another page as the parent page by clicking Choose another page.
 Then, click the **Alias** checkbox and click **Copy this page** to complete the aliasing.
 Congratulations, you just aliased a page.
 You can now find your aliased page in the Explorer page of the parent page.

 If you try to edit the aliased page, you get a notification that it's an alias of another page.
-To adit an aliased page, you have two options:
+To edit an aliased page, you have two options:
 * Edit the original page.
 This option changes both the original page and the aliased page.
 * Convert the alias page to an ordinary page, which is a copy of the original.
 If you choose this option, you must make manual changes to the alias page in order for it to be in sync with the original page.